biplovgautam/biplovgautam/README.md

 ## 🔥 Highlighted Projects:
 - **Obesity Prediction Model**: Built with Random Forest to classify weight categories.
-- **Responsive LMS Web App**: Designed using Django and Bootstrap.
+- **Responsive e-commerce Web App**: Designed using Django.
-- **Speech-to-Text NLP App**: Leveraging Python for natural language processing.
+- **Youtube Video Summarizer**: Leveraging Python for natural language processing and using llms for summarization.

 ---